 Depth at the bottom: 37m

-Level of diver training: Advanced, Wreck Diver Specialty
+Level of diver training: All Levels (depends to your lever and limits), Wreck Diver Specialty

 Diving type: Wreck